AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 In that case, we recommend implementing the custom solution with focus on two main aspects:

 - The [CLI](https://github.com/adobe/aio-cli) is the official tool to manage the Firefly application development lifecycle from bootstrapping to deployment, and can be used within a CI/CD workflow for automation purpose.
-- Security is a key requirement, and any alternative CI/CD workflow should propose a solid secret management solution to store the credentials required to deploy a Firefly application against a specific environment.
+- Security is a key requirement, and any alternative CI/CD workflow should propose a solid secret management solution to store the credentials required to deploy a Firefly application against a specific *Workspace*.